petergridge/irrigation_component_v2/README.md

 #### icon_wait
 *(icon)(Optional)* This will replace the default icon mdi:timer-sand.
 #### unique_id
-*(strin)(Optional)* An ID that uniquely identifies this switch.
+*(string)(Optional)* An ID that uniquely identifies this switch.
 Set this to an unique value to allow customisation trough the UI.

 ## SERVICES
 ```yaml